Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Resonant enhancement in the decay

-The muon MDM estimate based on $\tau$ data, requires to incorporate the correction from all the contributions that break the CVC hypothesis.
-In particular, to determine the leading hadronic contribution, $a_\mu^{(HVP,LO)}$, from the two pions decay mode, requires to incorporate the correction, $\Delta a_\mu^{(HVP,LO)}$, from all the the isospin symmetry breaking sources, denoted by $R_{IB}(t)$, with $t$ the dipion invariant mass square.
-These corrections have been computed, with the main source of uncertainty coming from the form factors ratio and the electromagnetic term \cite{Aoyama:2020ynm,CEN,Davier:2010nc,pablo20,Davier:2010fmf,Jegerlehner:2017gek, Benayoun:2012etq,Benayoun:2021ody}.
-We focus on the electromagnetic correction.
 This contribution, due to the lack of experimental information, is estimated theoretically by considering the virtual and real photon emission in the $\tau^- \to \pi^-\pi^0 \nu_\tau \gamma$ decay.
 The $\omega$ contribution enters through the interference with the SI Bremsstrahlung \cite{Davier:2010fmf} and has been studied considering only the $\rho$ in the $\omega$ channel.
 Here, we extend the analysis to incorporate the $\rho^\prime$, which is already far from the soft photon approximation regime and requires to consider the results with caution as they are fully model dependent.
 Still, we do it in an attempt to explore the role of the parameters involved.\\ Let us recall the general procedure to compute the electromagnetic correction: The photon inclusive dipion invariant mass distribution at $O(\alpha)$ can be set, in terms of the non-radiative decay, $\Gamma^0_{2\pi}$, as \cite{CEN}

 where $G_{EM}(t)$ encodes the long distance radiative corrections.
 In general, the electromagnetic function can be split into two parts \cite{CEN,FloresBaez:2006gf}: